lucas-mcdonald/advent2024/README.md

 # advent2024
+Learning Go this year...
 Code quality may vary.
 Will he finish more days than last year?
+Will he actually stick with Go?